fhiso/sources-and-citations/rdfa-bindings.md

 the RDF triple to be one of the two previous IRIs, the triple *should* be considered a *citation element triple*.

-{.note}  The term "infer" is meant broadly, and includes inferences made through entailment regimes, as defined in [RDF Semantics].
+{.note}  The word "infer" is intended to be interpreted broadly, and includes inferences made through entailment regimes, as those defined in [RDF Semantics].
 Support for any such inference mechanism is completely *optional*.

-Otherwise, the RDF triple *should not* be considered a *citation element triple*.
+Otherwise, the RDF triple *should* be considered a *citation element triple*.

 ## Parsing citation elements